 c.
 Specialized Habilitation (SH) services are provided to enable the Client to attain the maximum functioning level or to be supported in such a manner that allows the Client to gain an increased level of self-sufficiency.
 Specialized habilitation services:

-i) Are provided in a non-integrated setting where a majority of the Clients have a disability,
+i) Include the opportunity for Clients to select from Age Appropriate Activities and Materials, as defined in Section 8.484.2.A, both within and outside of the setting.

 ii) Include assistance with self-feeding, toileting, self-care, sensory stimulation and integration, self-sufficiency and maintenance skills, and